 Welcome to Britain and twelve very different people – mostly women, mostly black – who call it home.
 Teeming with life and crackling energy, ‘Girl, Woman, Other’ follows them across the miles and down the years.
-With vivid originality, irrepressible wit and sly wisdom, Bernadine Evaristo presents a gloriously new kind of history for this old country: ever-dynamic, ever-expanding and utterly irresistible.
+With vivid originality, irrepressible wit and sly wisdom, Bernardine Evaristo presents a gloriously new kind of history for this old country: ever-dynamic, ever-expanding and utterly irresistible.

 There was controversy attached to this year’s Booker Prize as it awarded two authors (not for the first time: Evaristo and Margaret Atwood for The Testaments).
 Personally, I thought what a great day for women: two female writers building worlds and narratives centred on female experience was joy to my eyes and ears!

 The book follows the story of twelve individuals, as the blurb says, mostly black, mostly women, all finding a home in Britain and weaving their stories into its history.
 Each chapter is narrated from a different perspective, ranging from Grace, an orphan from 1905 longing for her unknown father to appear in her life, to Morgan, a gender-free individual discovering their voice in modern day northern England, to Penelope, a stuck-up teacher whose ancestry is not all it may seem.

 I originally thought the narrative would follow chronologically, but was so pleased it didn’t, rather linking the voices resulting in these twelve characters all being connected.